Welcome to Year 3

 In Maths we will continue to think about numbers to 1000 including –

-The relative size of two three-digit numbers can be determined by examining the hundreds digits, then the tens digits and then the ones digits, as necessary.
+• The relative size of two three-digit numbers can be determined by examining the hundreds digits, then the tens digits and then the ones digits, as necessary.

-Three-digit multiples of ten can be expressed multiplicatively and additively, in terms of tens and hundreds.
+• Three-digit multiples of ten can be expressed multiplicatively and additively, in terms of tens and hundreds.

-Known facts and strategies for addition and subtraction within and across ten, and within 100, can be used to supports calculation within 1000.
+• Known facts and strategies for addition and subtraction within and across ten, and within 100, can be used to supports calculation within 1000.

-Familiar counting sequences can be extended up to 1000.
+• Familiar counting sequences can be extended up to 1000.

-Investigating and understanding right angles.
+• Investigating and understanding right angles

 Theme

 This term our Geography topic focuses on Cities.
 We will be exploring the difference between villages, towns, and cities.
 Finding out where the major cities in the UK are located and investigating the human features of a city.
 We will be looking closely at the cities of Manchester and Liverpool as they are the closest cities to our location.
+We are also very excited to be taking the children on a trip to The Manchester Museum on Friday 2nd February.
+More details about this exciting trip will be released within the next few weeks once all of the arrangements have been finalised.

-Autumn Term 2023
+Autumn Term 2024

 Maths